 Kiwi legends Split Enz broke moulds with their genrebending songs, onstage personas and zany art-school infused outfits.
-Among many other musicians, they introduced Phil Judd and Te Awamutu troubadours Tim and Neil Finn to the world.
+Among their many members, they introduced Phil Judd and Te Awamutu troubadours Tim and Neil Finn to the world.
 Formed in the early 70s, the band found mainstream success with 1980 album True Colours.
 Neil Finn-penned single 'I Got You' topped charts on both sides of the Tasman.
-True antipodean originals, the Enz delivered hits like 'I See Red' and the beloved 'Six Months in a Leaky Boat'.
-"Aotea-rooooa ... ".
-Many reunion performances have followed the band's 1984 breakup.
+The band's story was told in 1993 documentary Spellbound and in an episode of arts show Kaleidoscope.
+A number of reunion performances followed the band's breakup in 1984.

 ‘Message to My Girl’ finds Split Enz in a time of transition — foreshadowed here when the Finn brothers walk past each other in opposite directions.
 Tim has just completed his solo album and will shortly leave, while Neil is coming into his own as the band’s new leader.
 The track is an unabashed love song to his wife.
 The accompanying video was shot in two extended takes, with the only edit obscured halfway through — and staged in what looks like a theatre set storage area.
 New drummer Paul Hester makes his debut but no Noel Crombie suits this time, just civvies.